Introduction to Intrusion Prevention System Interview Questions

 I am ample cognizant of the IPS system.
 [Share or explain your working experience in IPS together with your current project].
 I feel very confident while working with any of the IPS as I understand their core functionality.
-On the scale of 1-10 where 10 is for the best, I would rate myself 8.
-The reason for not giving 10 is because I am not aware of each and every single IP which is less feasible at my stage.
-I rated myself 8 as for me this rating is sheer optimal and it will motivate me to achieve 10 that is what I want to focus in the future.
+On a scale of 1-10, where 10 is for the best, I would rate myself 8.
+The reason for not giving 10 is because I am not aware of each and every single IP, which is less feasible at my stage.
+I rated myself 8 as for me, this rating is sheer optimal, and it will motivate me to achieve 10; that is what I want to focus on in the future.

-Though the production company may vary the core functioning of all the IPS are the same.
+Though the production company may vary, the core functioning of all the IPS is the same.
 I believe that I can be the best candidate for this position as I do understand the fundamentals of IPS.
-When it comes to working on the IPS other than Sogan, I will need a little KT just to understand the environment of the IPS that is being used in your organization and right after that I will be all set to work in your SOC.
+When it comes to working on the IPS other than Sogan, I will need a little KT just to understand the environment of the IPS that is being used in your organization, and right after that, I will be all set to work in your SOC.

 8. What Are The Functions Of Intrusion Detection?

-The IPS are mainly concerned with monitoring and performing analysis on the activity of both the user and the system.
-The Intrusion prevention system also checks for the configurations of the system and meanwhile also tries to identify the vulnerability so that the system could be protected against it.
+The IPS are mainly concerned with monitoring and performing analysis on both the user and the system’s activity.
+The Intrusion prevention system also checks for the system’s configurations and tries to identify the vulnerability so that the system could be protected against it.
 It also keeps the check on data integrity by properly assessing the files and the system.
-One of its core responsibilities is to determine or recognize the pattern of the attacks to keep track of it so that if the same is encountered next time, it can take the appropriate action.
+One of its core responsibilities is to determine or recognize the attacks’ pattern to keep track of it so that if the same is encountered next time, it can take the appropriate action.

 9. We know that IPS is dependent on IDS to understand the attack.
 How does IDS identify malicious traffic?

-The intrusion detection system works with the IPS to detect and prevent malicious traffic to harm the system.
+The intrusion detection system works with the IPS to detect and prevent malicious traffic from harming the system.
 In order to identify the traffic, IDS uses anomalies detection under which is concerned with raising the alarm when any activity apart from the normal activity is done.
-The other approach is to understand the signature of the traffic and these signatures are stored in the database.
+The other approach is to understand the traffic signature, and these signatures are stored in the database.

 10. What are the kinds of attacks from which IPS protects the network?

-The IPS prevents malicious traffic to make any kind of changes in the network that could be harmful.
-It protects the system from DDOS(distributed denial of attack), data breach, server shutdown and similar kinds of problems that could lead to hinder the production.
+The IPS prevents malicious traffic from making any kind of changes in the network that could be harmful.
+It protects the system from DDOS(distributed denial of attack), data breach, server shutdown and similar kinds of problems that could lead to hinder production.

-The main point that should be focused on before appearing in the interview of IPS professional is that you should be aware of what it is, what are its types, what are its functionalities and how it can be integrated with other tools to work efficiently.
+The main point that should be focused on before appearing in an IPS professional interview is that you should be aware of what it is, what are its types, what are its functionalities, and how it can be integrated with other tools to work efficiently.
 Once you got the answer to these questions, you will see how it turns your interview into a wild card.

 This has been a guide to the list of Intrusion Prevention System Interview Questions and answers.
-Here in this post, we have studied top Intrusion Prevention System Interview Questions which are often asked in interviews.
+Here we have studied top Intrusion Prevention System Interview Questions, which are often asked in interviews.
 You may also have a look at the following articles to learn more –